procf/procf.github.io/_members/mingyang-tan.md

 - MS, University of Southern California, 2013
 - BE, Jilin University, China, 2011
 <hr>
 Mingyang is a postdoctoral research associate who joined the group in 2024.
 He is interested in simulating the dynamics and physical properties of colloidal suspensions under different flow conditions and interactions among constituents.
-He is also interested in applying machine-learning techniques to accelerate the identification the relationship between macroscopic physical properties of soft matters and microscopic signatures of particles.
+He is also interested in applying machine-learning techniques to accelerate the identification of the relationship between macroscopic physical properties of soft matters and microscopic signatures of particles.
 <br>

 {% assign author_names = page.aliases | default: empty_array | push: page.name %}